samiullahbahadur/Math-magicians-with-react/README.md

 npx eslint .
 ```

-Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://create-react-app.dev/docs/running-tests/) for more information.

 This should open the page in your localhost on port 3000. then you'd be able to view the built page generated using webpack.